Jesushi7/Town-Of-Roles/README.md

     <li> New modifiers (see above)</li>
     <li> Exporting and Importing game settings which sync between versions 1.2.0 and future versions</li>
     <li> Disconnect fix </li>
-    <li> Mayor additions - Abstain button, Option for Mayor's extra votes to be anonymous </li>
+    <li> Monarch additions - Abstain button, Option for Monarch's extra votes to be anonymous </li>
     <li> Option for dead to see the roles of everyone </li>
     <li> Custom colours now work! </li>
   </ul>